-This article forms part of our Youth Month 2020 series, #WeMove, providing youth-focused tools and resources to help you to start TODAY.
+This article forms part of our Youth Month 2020 series, #WeMove, providing youth business funding tools and resources to help you to start TODAY.

 Below is a list of business funding opportunities and grant programmes specifically for young people.